MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/Remote-Access.md

 - [Demand-dial routing](/previous-versions/windows/it-pro/windows-2000-server/cc957968(v=technet.10))
 - [Unicast IP Routing](/previous-versions/windows/it-pro/windows-2000-server/cc957899(v=technet.10))

-As a full-featured router, you can deploy RAS on either a server computer or as a virtual machine (VM) on a computer that's running Hyper-V.
+As a full-featured router, you can deploy RAS on either a physical computer or as a virtual machine (VM) on a computer that's running Hyper-V.

 To install Remote Access as a LAN router, either use the *Add Roles and Features Wizard* in Server Manager and select the **Remote Access** server role and the **Routing** role service; or type the following command at a Windows PowerShell prompt, and then press ENTER.